Jonaddo/Matlab_sandbox/Quantitative_Risk_Management/README.md

 # About this folder
 This was an optional project in the class Financial Econometrics.
-This project applies different types of Value at Risk, Expected Shortfall and also portfolio's sensitivities to real data.
+This project applies different risk measures to real data.

+I briefly describe some of the results.

 # Portfolio composition
 The portfolio is constructed with only three stocks (Banca Monte dei Paschi di Siena, Deutsche Bank and Credit Suisse) and is equally weighted.